The Girl (2012)

-Of The Girl and a film starring Hopkins
+Of The Girl and that film starring Hopkins

-According the the website www.savehitchcock.com, the following are just some of The Girl's inaccuracies:
+According to the website www.savehitchcock.com, the following are just some of The Girl's inaccuracies:

 The initial meeting between Tippi Hedren and Alfred Hitchcock is inaccurate and took place in the presence of agent Jerry Adler who denies any suggestive dialogue on Hitchcock’s part.